- A cover letter including:

 Research Triangle Institute

 - The import permit should be accompanied by a signed statement from the investigator to the effect that the drug will be used solely for the purpose of research and will not be re-exported.
 The import permit must contain a clear address and individual name to which the requested drug is to be delivered (not a post office box number).
 Shipment should be indicated on the import permit as Air Freight to this individual.
 Specify the appropriate port for customs clearance purposes and provide the name and address of the Customs Clearance Agent, if one is used.

 - Please obtain the longest possible expiration date on import permits.

-- Foreign investigators should also be aware that compounds are shipped with a listed value for insurance purposes.
+- Foreign investigators should also be aware that cigarettes are shipped with a listed value for insurance purposes.
 Since this may cause problems with customs officials, investigators should determine in advance what steps should be taken to avoid these complications.
-Often an official statement that the compounds are for research only and have no commercial value is sufficient.
+Often an official statement that the cigarettes are for research only and have no commercial value is sufficient.

 Failure to comply with aforesaid guidelines is likely to delay the processing of your request.